 The Gatekeeper may terminate call by sending a DRQ to an endpoint.
 See Figure 52.
-The endpoint shall immediately follow steps A-1) through A-5) or B-1) through B-6) from above and then reply to the Gatekeeper with DCF.
+The endpoint shall immediately follow steps 1) through 6) from above and then reply to the Gatekeeper with DCF.
 The other endpoint, upon receiving endSessionCommand, shall follow the procedure described above.
 Figure 52 shows the direct call model; a similar procedure is followed for the Gatekeeper routed model.